matys1/lab1-web/book-notes/part-3.md

 }
 ```

 - The first track now gets `2fr` of the available space and the other two tracks get `1fr`, making the first track larger.
-You can mix `fr` units with fixed length units - in such a case the space needed for the fixed tracks is used up first; the remaining space is then distributed to the other tracks.
+You can mix `fr` units with fixed and relative length units - in such a case the space needed for the fixed and relative tracks is used up first; the remaining space calculated in fractions is then distributed to the other tracks.

+- For example, `grid-template-columns: 15% 3fr 1fr;`.
+In the example you have a three-column layout with a 15% left column and the remaining columns taking up three-quarters and one-quarter of the remaining available space.

 - To create gaps between tracks we use the `gap` property (shorthand for `column-gap` and `row-gap`).

 - Use the CSS Grid-specific `repeat()` function to repeat track listings.
-The first value in the function is the number of time you want it repeated and the second value is the track lsiting.
+The first value in the function is the number of times you want it repeated and the second value is the track lsiting.
 For example, instead of listing `grid-template-columns: 1fr 1fr 1fr;` you can do `grid-template-columns: repeat(3, 1fr);` instead.
 This is because CSS Grid is often defined by a dozen or more columns and this way it's easier to work with the layout.

 - When you use `grid-template-columns` or `grid-template-rows` functions you create an explicit row or column grid.
 The implicit row or column grid is created when content is placed outside of the explicit grid.
 For example, you can create explicit column grid but as extra content is moved into rows it creates an implicit row grid.